 To date, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the foreseeable future.
-We recorded \$2.7 million in collaboration revenue for the year ended December 31, 2020 (see Notes 15 and 16 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for additional information regarding revenue recognition discussions).
+We recorded \$3.2 million in collaboration revenue for the year ended December 31, 2022, related to the Stock Purchase Agreement with Pfizer (see Note 15 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for additional information regarding revenue recognition discussions).